Predator Free - Pest Animals

 We're here to support you in keeping your house pest-free and saving our taonga species.

-Join a volunteer group
+Become a volunteer

 Get outside and play a part in protecting our local taonga species.
 As part of our team of trapping volunteers, you’ll help us maintain traps in our beautiful local parks and reserves around Papakura and Manurewa.